wmo-im/wis2-global-services-testing/tests/global_broker/README.md

 #### Test 11: WIS2 GB Valid Message Test

 Publishing valid messages to valid topics using the Scenario Broker.
 A repeat of Test 10.
-Future updates that evaluate the implementation might differentiate this test from test number 10.
+Future updates that evaluate the implementation might require changes that differentiate this test from test number 10.

 #### Test 12: WIS2 GB Inalid Topic Test